WHY SAUDI ARABIA IS THE OPPORTUNITY OF A GENERATION

 The Kingdom aims to become a top AI-driven economy by 2030, attracting AI, cybersecurity, and automation firms.

-Hosted global events like Formula 1, WWE, and LIV Golf, with a push to become a cultural and sports hub.
+They have hosted global events like Formula 1, WWE, and LIV Golf, with a push to become a cultural and sports hub.

-• Saudi aims to attract 150 million visitors annually by 2030 as part of its tourism push.
+Saudi aims to attract 150 million visitors annually by 2030 as part of its tourism push.

 Mega projects like NEOM, The Red Sea Project, and Diriyah Gate are creating world-class tourism destinations.

-• Saudi Arabia is experiencing a boom in luxury brands, with consumers among the highest spenders globally.
+Saudi Arabia is experiencing a boom in luxury brands, with consumers among the highest spenders globally.

 New retail spaces, luxury malls, and exclusive shopping districts like Via Riyadh are redefining the market.